Hebelub/old-unity-games/README.md

 ![Push Off Turtles](Images/PushOffTurtles.png)

 In Push Off Turtles, engage in a thrilling four-player battle where the goal is to be the last one standing on the platform.
 Equip yourself with strategic power-ups to push your opponents off the platform.
-Fast-paced and competitive, this game tests your reflexes and strategy under pressure.
+Fast-paced and competitive, this game tests your reflexes and creative strategy under pressure.

 ## Ultimate Frisbee